wp-plugins/html5-maps/readme.txt

 Put an interactive high-quality HTML5 map to your WordPress powered website!
 Choose from a number of predefined maps including World, US, UK, France, Germany, Italy etc. New maps and regions being added continuously.

 This plugin allows you to embed the colorful interactive responsive map to your WordPress powered website.
 An interactive map is the best way to provide your website with geographically-related content or effective navigation system.
-Just add a special shortcode into any page and you will find our map on the website in few seconds.
+Just add a special shortcode into any page and you will find the map on the website in few seconds.
 Spend few more seconds to add popups or informational side panels near the map.

 Features: